BrokenEarthDev/uuid-generator/README.md

 # What is the UUID Generator?
 The uuid generator is not only a uuid generator.
-The uuid generator generates a random String, Integer, Long , and UUID with a specified character count and many more.
+The uuid generator generates a random String, Integer, Long, and UUID with a specified character count and other settings.
 ## How can I get it?
 To get it, go to the <a href="https://github.com/BrokenEarthDev/uuid-generator/releases/tag/v1.0">releases section in github</a>
 # Using the UUID Generator: